kitnil/awesome/README.md

 - [thebookofshaders](https://github.com/patriciogonzalezvivo/thebookofshaders) - Step-by-step guide through the abstract and complex universe of Fragment Shaders.

+## Gnuplot

+- [open-source-rover](https://github.com/nasa-jpl/open-source-rover) - A build-it-yourself, 6-wheel rover based on the rovers on Mars!

 ## Go

+- [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
+- [chromedp](https://github.com/chromedp/chromedp) - A faster, simpler way to drive browsers supporting the Chrome DevTools Protocol.
+- [toxiproxy](https://github.com/Shopify/toxiproxy) - :alarm_clock: :fire: A TCP proxy to simulate network and system conditions for chaos and resiliency testing
+- [webscrot](https://github.com/adnanh/webscrot) - Render screenshots of given urls on Linux using Xvfb, midori, ratpoison & ImageMagick
+- [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
+It features a Martini-like API with much better performance -- up to 40 times faster.
+If you need smashing performance, get yourself some Gin.
+- [learn-go-with-tests](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development
+- [droot](https://github.com/yuuki/droot) - The super-simple chroot-based application container engine integrated with Docker.
+- [pumba](https://github.com/alexei-led/pumba) - Chaos testing and network emulation tool for Docker.
+- [collector](https://github.com/banyanops/collector) - A framework for Static Analysis of Docker container images
+- [checkmake](https://github.com/mrtazz/checkmake) - experimental linter/analyzer for Makefiles
+- [iptables-tracer](https://github.com/x-way/iptables-tracer) - Insert trace-points into the running configuration to observe the path of packets through the iptables chains.
+- [mig](https://github.com/mozilla/mig) - Distributed & real time digital forensics at the speed of the cloud
+- [sampler](https://github.com/sqshq/sampler) - A tool for shell commands execution, visualization and alerting.
+Configured with a simple YAML file.
+- [lisp-in-go](https://github.com/nukata/lisp-in-go) - A Common Lisp-like Lisp-1 in Go with TCO and partially hygienic macros
 - [bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE and Ethernet networks reconnaissance and MITM attacks.
 - [minio](https://github.com/minio/minio) - MinIO is a high performance object storage server compatible with Amazon S3 APIs
 - [packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.